 - We shall send a copy of the statement to the Office of the Australian Information Commissioner;

 - We shall undertake a review of how the breach occurred and enhancement to security measures to protect personal information, necessitated by such an event.

 Access to Personal Information and Data Quality

 Communities at Work shall provide individuals with access to personal and sensitive information it holds about them on request.
 If an individual requires access to, or wishes to correct, personal or sensitive information about them, they should contact the Communities at Work Central Office at firstname.lastname@example.org or write to:

 GREENWAY ACT 2900

-If an individual has a concern or complaint about the privacy of their personal or sensitive information held by Communities@Work, they should click here or write to the above mentioned address.
+If an individual has a concern or complaint about the privacy of their personal or sensitive information held by Communities at Work, they should click here or write to the above-mentioned address.

-Communities@Work takes all complaints seriously and shall ensure they are addressed by an authorised Communities@Work employee as soon as reasonably practical.
+Communities at Work takes all complaints seriously and shall ensure they are addressed by an authorised Communities at Work employee as soon as reasonably practical.